-The SER_IRQ data frame will now support IRQ2 from a logical device, previously SER_IRQ Period 3 was reserved for use by the System Management Interrupt (nSMI).
+The SER\IRQ data frame supports IRQ2 from a logical device on Period 3, which can be used for the System Management Interrupt (nSMI).
 When using Period 3 for IRQ2 the user should mask off the SMI via the SMI Enable Register.
 Likewise, when using Period 3 for nSMI the user should not configure any logical devices as using IRQ2.

-SER_IRQ Period 14 is used to transfer IRQ13.
+SER\IRQ Period 14 is used to transfer IRQ13.
 Logical devices 0 (FDC), 3 (Par Port), 4 (Ser Port 1), 5 (Ser Port 2), and 7 (KBD) shall have IRQ13 as a choice for their primary interrupt.

-The SMI is enabled onto the SMI frame of the Serial IRQ via bit 6 of SMI Enable Register 2 and onto the SMI pin via bit 7 of the SMI Enable Register 2.
+The SMI is enabled onto the SMI frame of the Serial IRQ via bit 6 of SMI Enable Register 2 and onto the nIO\SMI pin via bit 7 of the SMI Enable Register 2.